adelitoo/clothing-rag/README.md

 To add new fashion items to the database:
 1. Place images in the appropriate directory
-2. Run the embedding pipeline: `python frontend/send_request.py --mode pipeline`
+2. Run the embedding pipeline: `python frontend/send_request.py --mode pipeline --cleanup --caption --embed --insert-db`

 ### Customizing the LLM Model